 You might be thinking “What the hell is “subspace”?
 Great, another esoteric term to learn.”
 Stick with me, because I promise it’s super-interesting.

 Even more importantly, understanding the concept can help everyone appreciate the importance of sexual boundaries – whether they’re full-blown kinksters, they simply indulge in a little light spanking or fetish play every now and then, or they’re only into vanilla sex.

 Let’s dig more deeply into the whole concept of subspace.

 What is subspace?

-Subspace is a state of transcendence that many subs go into during BDSM play.
-Through some combination of sensory deprivation (blindfolds, ball gags, restraints), and pain play (whipping, paddling etc.), the mind releases you into different mental plane.
-Many have described it as “floating on a cloud” or “a state of total peace”—sort of like the peak of orgasm.
-For many people who enjoy the role of sub, it’s the primary reason they engage in the play.
+Subspace is a state of transcendence that many subs enter during BDSM play.
+Through some combination of sensory deprivation (blindfolds, ball gags, restraints), and pain play (whips, paddles, floggers), the mind may transport a submissive to a different mental plane.
+It’s sometimes called a “headspace” as well.

-Why people love getting into subspace
+Why subs love being in subspace

 “Mentally, there’s healing that comes from finding this space where your problems melt away and you’re forced to focus on the pleasures and pains your body is experiencing,” says Daniel Saynt, a sex educator and co-founder of NSFW, a BDSM-focused member’s club.
 “By incorporating blindfolds or other sensory deprivation tools, subspace can give you a moment to just breathe and calm your mind.”